-Amazon Redshift is a fully-managed petabyte-scale cloud based data warehouse product designed for large scale data set storage and analysis.
+Amazon Redshift (also known as AWS Redshift) is a fully-managed petabyte-scale cloud based data warehouse product designed for large scale data set storage and analysis.
 It is also used to perform large scale database migrations.

 Redshift’s column-oriented database is designed to connect to SQL-based clients and business intelligence tools, making data available to users in real time.
 Based on PostgreSQL 8, Redshift delivers fast performance and efficient querying that help teams make sound business analyses and decisions.

 What is AWS Redshift Used for?

 AWS Redshift is a data warehouse product built by Amazon Web Services.
 It's used for large scale data storage and analysis, and is frequently used to perform large database migrations.

 What is a AWS Redshift Cluster?